Releasing information during investigations and prosecutions

 - comment is necessary for investigation purposes, for example, in order to encourage witnesses to come forward.

-In considering these factors, the EPA will take a balanced and objective approach and will limit public comment to confirming the existence of an investigation and, where necessary, seeking information relevant to its investigation.
+In considering these factors, we take a balanced and objective approach and will limit public comment to confirming the existence of an investigation and, where necessary, seeking information relevant to its investigation.

 Institution of legal proceedings by or against the EPA

-The EPA may publicise the institution of legal proceedings for an alleged offence, or other proceedings, by issuing a media release.
+We may publicise the institution of legal proceedings for an alleged offence, or other proceedings, by issuing a media release.
 The media release will be appropriately worded and factually accurate to provide details of the matters alleged by the EPA.
-The EPA will not generally comment on legal proceedings instituted against the EPA.
+We will not generally comment on legal proceedings instituted against the EPA.

 A media release will generally only be issued after originating court documents have been filed and served on or otherwise drawn to the attention of the other parties or until the first court appearance of the matter.

-The EPA will generally issue a media release when an enforceable undertaking has been agreed between the EPA and another party.
-Enforceable undertakings will also be published on the EPA’s public register as required by the provisions of the Protection of the Environment Operations Act 1997.
+We will generally issue a media release when an enforceable undertaking has been agreed between the EPA and another party.
+Enforceable undertakings will also be published on our public register as required by the provisions of the Protection of the Environment Operations Act 1997.